arangodb/docs/3.7/aql/functions-arangosearch.md

   RETURN doc.text
 ```

-Match documents on levenshtein distance 1 with prefix `qui`.
-All edit operations
+Match documents with a Levenshtein distance of 1 with the prefix `qui`.
+The edit
+distance is calculated using the search term `kc` and the stored value without
-is applied to term `kc`.
-Prefix `qui` is constant.
+the prefix (e.g. `ck`).
+The prefix `qui` is constant.

 ```js
 FOR doc IN viewName